 Step 3: Mix Wet into Dry Ingredients and Mix

-Combine the wet ingredients into the dry, mixing to fully incorporate.
+Combine the wet ingredients with the dry, mixing to fully incorporate.
 Whisk until a batter is formed.

 Step 4: Heat Pan and Cook

-Heat a non-stick skillet or griddle-pan over medium-low heat.
+Heat a non-stick skillet or griddle pan over medium-low heat.
 Spray the pan with cooking spray.
-Scoop ¼ cup per pancake and cook 1.5 to 2 minutes per side, flipping the pancakes using a wooden or plastic spatula.
-Adjust the heat as needed to avoid over cooking each side.
+Scoop ¼ cup per pancake and cook for 1.5 to 2 minutes per side, flipping the pancakes using a wooden or plastic spatula.
+Adjust the heat as needed to avoid overcooking each side.
 Repeat the process until all the batter is cooked off.

 Step 5: Serve or Store!

-Serve pancakes with maple syrup, and a healthy cup of a berry mix and some freshly picked mint for freshness and color.
-If meal prepping, cool down pancakes on a cooling rack as you cook them and store in a ziploc bag in the refrigerator or freezer.
+Serve pancakes with maple syrup, and a healthy cup of berry mix, and some freshly picked mint for freshness and color.
+If meal prepping, cool down pancakes on a cooling rack as you cook them and store them in a zip loc bag in the refrigerator or freezer.